Get crispy and crunchy French toast with this Ultimate French Toast recipe. Corn Flake French Toast is an easy and delicious homemade breakfast.

 - 4 tablespoons butter

-- In a medium bowl, whisk together the eggs, milk and vanilla extract.
+- In a medium bowl, whisk together the eggs, milk, vanilla extract, salt, cinnamon and nutmeg.

 - Lay the bread slices in a casserole dish.
 Pour on the egg mixture.
 Allow to soak for 1 minute then flip the bread slices over.
 Allow to soak for about 10 minutes, until the bread has absorbed all the egg mixture.